Cardi B Explains Why She Cast Kylie Jenner In ‘WAP’ Music Video Amid Backlash

 However, many fans took issue with Kylie’s sultry cameo due to the fact that all the other guests were musicians.
 A Change.org petition to remove Kylie from the “WAP” video reached over 64,000 signatures by Monday morning — three days after it was launched.
 A number of commenters accused the cosmetics boss of cultural appropriation.

-According to the Daily Mail, Twitter user @RhapsoDani praised Normani for her impressive dance moves in the video, but said that the fact Jenner simply “walked down the hall and opened a door” is a “visual indication of Black women having to do the most”and white women having to do the bare minimum to get somewhere.
+According to the Daily Mail, Twitter user @RhapsoDani praised Normani for her impressive dance moves in the video, but said the fact that Jenner simply “walked down the hall and opened a door” is a “visual indication of Black women having to do the most” while white women do the bare minimum to get somewhere.

-In response, Cardi explained that she chose to include Kylie because the businesswoman treated her sister and daughter “so lovely” at her own daughter Stormi’s birthday party.
-She also revealed that Stormi’s father Travis Scott is a close friend of her partner Offset, and that Kylie’s mom — Kris Jenner — had been advising her.
+In response, Cardi explained that she chose to include Kylie because the businesswoman treated her sister and daughter “so lovely” at Kylie’s daughter Stormi’s birthday party.
+She also revealed that Stormi’s father, Travis Scott, is a close friend of her partner Offset, and that Kylie’s mom — Kris Jenner — had been advising her.

 In another tweet, the publication reported that she elaborated on Normani and Kylie’s respective roles in the vid.